UK regulator starts enforcement action against Co-op Bank

-LONDON (Reuters) - Britain’s financial regulator has launched an investigation into problems at the Co-operative Bank CPBB_p.L, including the role played by former senior managers, it said on Monday.
+LONDON, Jan 6 (Reuters) - Britain’s financial regulator has launched an investigation into problems at the Co-operative Bank , including the role played by former senior managers, it said on Monday.

 “The Prudential Regulation Authority (PRA) confirms it is undertaking an enforcement investigation in relation to the Co-operative Bank and as part of that investigation will consider the role of former senior managers,” it said in a statement.